-This trip to visit Pisa was a day trip from Florence, which was where our condo rental was located.
+This trip to visit Pisa was a day trip we took from Florence, which was where our condo rental was located.
 Our goal for this day trip was to visit the Leaning Tower area and then to move on to the Livorno area where we wanted to spend some quality time at Calambrone Beach.

 Driving to Pisa was straightforward, however the final miles were on city streets and conditions were very crowded.
 Parking was a major challenge, as the tourists had already taken up every available parking place for blocks surrounding the Piazza del Duomo.
 You will need a good source of information about where to go and you should have your mobile mapping device set - or you might wind up driving aimlessly around Pisa!

 WARNING: Do yourself a favor and do some research about driving & parking in the vicinity of the Leaning Tower,

 that area is now auto restricted and parking is available but most are not located nearby.
 Your research will also reveal that